rogerclotet/garbuix/README.md

 # Paraules

-A responsive web application for a Catalan crossword-style word game built with TanStack Start.
+A responsive web application for a Catalan crossword-style word game.

 ## Features